Home Australian Women

 Warren, Joyce Dorothy (Joy)

-Actor, Company director, Patron and Public relations professional
+• Occupation Actor, Company director, Patron, Public relations professional

-Joy Warren is a tireless fundraiser and patron of the arts in Canberra.
-She has been the owner-director of Solander Gallery since 1974 and ran a public relations business geared towards the arts.
+Joy Warren was a tireless fundraiser and patron of the arts in Canberra.
+She was the owner-director of Solander Gallery since 1974 and ran a public relations business geared towards the arts.

-She has been an arts journalist and spent fifteen years with Canberra Repertory Society.
+She had been an arts journalist and spent fifteen years with Canberra Repertory Society.

 On 26 January 2001 Joy Warren was awarded the Medal of the Order of Australia (OAM) for service to the arts, particularly in the Australian Capital Territory.